LTD Duration Limits

 Scenario 3: Sequential conditions

-Years 1-3: Back injury (physical)
+Years 1-3: Back injury (physical disability)

-Year 4: Depression develops
+Year 4: Depression develops as separate disabling condition

-Duration: Depression gets its own 60-month clock
+Duration: Depression gets its own 60-month clock from onset

-Challenging the Classification
+Challenging a Mental Health Classification

-- Get medical documentation showing physical basis
+- Obtain medical documentation establishing the physical or neurological basis for your condition

-- Appeal the classification through administrator
+- File an appeal of the classification decision through the administrator

-- Use PBRB process if needed
+- Use the PBRB process if internal appeal fails

 Substance Abuse Disabilities